Shri Mata Vaishno Devi is a hindu temple encircled by heavenly mountain valley placed within the lovely Indian state of Jammu and Kasmir .

 Where to stay?

-For the benefit of the pilgrims, Shri Mata Vaishno Devi Shrine Board provides clean, well maintained and very economical accommodation.
-This accommodation is available at Jammu (at Vaishnavi Dham, Kalika Dham and Saraswati Dham near Railway Station), at Katra (at Niharika Yatri Niwas, Shakti Bhawan, and Ashirwad Bhawan situated at the Bus stand) Katra.
-Another dormitory accommodation, Trikuta Bhawan, Katra is available at near the 2nd Yatra counter (YRC II).
-Accommodation is available at Adkuwari, Sajichatt and at main Bhawan also.
+For the benefit of the pilgrims, Shri Mata Vaishno Devi Shrine Board provides clean, well maintained and extremely economical accommodation.
+This accommodation is obtainable at Jammu (at Vaishnavi Dham, Kalika Dham and Saraswati Dham close to Railway Station), at Katra (at Niharika Yatri Niwas, Shakti Bhawan, and Ashirwad Bhawan placed at the Bus stand) Katra.
+Another dormitory accommodation, Trikuta Bhawan, Katra is obtainable at close to the second Yatra counter (YRC II).
+Accommodation is obtainable at Adkuwari, Sajichatt and at main Bhawan

 Note: We don’t make any guarantees if the above-stated facts are not correct.
 If you think any information provided by us is wrong then contact us.